Old-Lx/Electronics_simulations/README.md

 # Electronics_simulations
-My repositorie to practice simulating circuits and using different libraries to achieve a good view and performance
+My repository to practice simulating circuits and using different libraries to achieve a good view and performance